Registered Agent for LLC: Everything You Need to Know

 Choose an agent who is suitable for your business and can bring attention to timely matters to help your LLC avoid fines, penalties, and default judgments.

 A registered agent must be able to maintain regular business hours from 8 a.m. to 5 p.m., Monday through Friday.

 If you need help with finding a registered agent for an LLC, you can post a job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.